CBK ETS Examination

 Table 20.
 ETS Common Body of Knowledge Major Field Test Exam Pass Rates among five cohorts of students at Georgia College (AY 2013–14 through AY 2017–18)

 |CoB Common Body of Knowledge (CBK) ETS |

 |Quantitative Business Analysis||42||42||42||38||40|

 Economics ETS Major Field Exam

 Students take the ETS major field test in economics, a nationally standardized test of economic knowledge, during their Senior Seminar.
-This is offered each spring semester.
-Students' mean score for total economics and sub-scores on the micro- and macro- economic components of the exam are compared to those of students at other universities also taking the exam.
-The department of Economics set as benchmark for student performance on the exam at or above the 50th percentile on each component measured.
-Department faculty agreed that the goal of achieving outcomes in the upper 50th percentile of the universities administering the ETS exam is desirable, given the academic reputations of these universities, and that this level of achievement is indicative of high performing economics students that exceed nationwide performance standards.
+The test is offered each spring semester.
+Students' mean score for total economics and sub-scores on the micro- and macroeconomic components of the exam are compared to those of students at other universities also taking the exam.
+The Department of Economics set a benchmark for student performance on the exam at or above the 50th percentile on each component measured.
+Department faculty agreed that a further goal of achieving outcomes in the upper-50th percentile among universities administering the ETS exam is also desirable given the academic reputations of these universities.
+Also, this level of achievement is indicative of high performing economics students that exceed nationwide performance standards.

-Data demonstrate that annually, GC students continue to meet the benchmark set by the department, scoring in the upper 50th percentile on the two of the three components of the exam total score and the microeconomics sub-score.
+Data demonstrate that annually, GC students continue to meet the benchmark set by the department, scoring in the upper-50th percentile (minimum threshold) on two of the three components of the exam total score and the microeconomics sub-score.
 While the score on the macroeconomics sub-test has not been met each year, it has increased considerably since the first administration of the exam in 2008-2009.

 Table 21.
 ETS Economics Major Field Exam Pass Rates among five cohorts of students at Georgia College (AY 2013–14 through AY 2017–18)